fedegr0x/whcnc/README.md

 ## Combat
 We don't really know how game mechanics work for this game.
 How do these attack and defence numbers come together.
 But we know for sure some things.
-* high tier units own, get them asap
+* high tier units own, get them ASAP
 * there no point in producing low tier units (unless you need quest completion)
 * to defeate an army without losses you need more than 10x power
 * save your better units for aliance fights. if they die on army marches you are doing it wrong.